Hepatitis C is a contagious liver disease caused by the hepatitis C virus (HCV). The disease can be passed from person to person.

-A few steps you can take to reduce the likelihood of transmission include:
+A few steps you can take to reduce the likelihood of sexual transmission include:

 - using a condom during every sexual contact, including oral sex

-- learning to use all barrier devices correctly in order to prevent ripping or tearing during intercourse
+- learning to use all barrier devices correctly to prevent ripping or tearing during intercourse

 - resisting engaging in sexual contact when either partner has an open cut or wound in their genitals

 - being tested for STIs and asking sexual partners to be tested too